Birds of North Carolina:

 Global Rank G5

 Coastal Plain Winter resident, and sparse and very erratic breeder.
 Generally common over the entire region, but as it occurs in flocks, numbers can be a bit unpredictable.
 Rare in summer, probably mainly as a visitor, over much of the region (even along the coast), with a few confirmed nestings, even in coastal counties.
+Such nestings are one-time-only occurrences and should not be construed to indicate the sites lie within the consistent breeding range.
 Mainly mid-Sep to mid-May, and scattered into early Jun; many records from Jul-Sep.
 Peak counts:

 Piedmont Winter resident, and sparse summer resident (breeder).
 In migration and winter, generally common, but in flocks.
 Uncommon into early summer (Jun), but rare in Jul and Aug; breeding is rare and erratic (seldom in the same site from year to year).
 Most impressive was a count of 33 birds in Tanglewood Park (Forsyth) on 20 Jun 1985; this represented eight nesting sites and 17 juveniles.
 Mainly late Sep to mid-May, and not rare to late Jun.
 Peak counts: